richardgarcia892/udemy-html-css/starter/07-Omnifood-Desktop/content.md

 - Navigation
 - Hero
 - Featured in
-- Features
 - How it Works
 - Meals (and list of diets)
-- gallery
-- Testimonials
+- Testimonials + Gallery
-- Pricing
+- Pricing + Features
-- Call to action
+- CTA - Call to action
 - Footer